BigMikeM/reacto-problems/pair-sum.md

   2. The sum of the elements is smaller than `target`, `start` is increased by one;
   3. The sum of the elements is greater than `target`, `end` is decreased by one;

-The loop should break out when `start` and `end` are equals, meaning all the possible sum for two elements in the array were evaluated.
+The loop should break out when `start` and `end` are equals, meaning all the possible sum for two numbers in the array were evaluated.
 At this point, function can return `false`.

 _visualizing the steps_
 ```js